scifir/scifir-units/README.md

 ### Team

 The **Scifir Collection** is developed by [Ismael Correa](https://github.com/Iarfen/), a software developer of 32 years old.
 You can email him if you find bugs, you want to request new features, or have any other need, at ismael.correa.castro@gmail.com.
+His ORCID is 0009-0007-3815-7053, if you want to reference this work inside any publication.

 ### Funding